balabit/syslog-ng-gitbook/chapters/chapter_5/section_5.md

 ```
 ### Makefile

-You should create a `Makefile.am` automake file to build the destionation module.
+You should create a `Makefile.am` automake file to build the destination module.

 ```Makefile
 module_LTLIBRARIES          +=          \